markzie-mze/markzie-mze/README.md

-Working at the interface of conservation, ecology, data science and technology
+Working at the interface of conservation, ecology, data science and technology.